For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Adult Price: £38

-Sailing from Clansman Hotel, we'll experience a scenic cruise on Scotland's most famous waterway, Loch Ness.
-We'll also see beautiful Urquhart Castle, founded in the 13th-century, from the lake.
-The management regrets to inform you that Nessie sightings are not guaranteed!
+Today, we'll experience a scenic cruise on Scotland's most famous waterway, Loch Ness.
+On the lake, we'll also see beautiful Urquhart Castle, founded in the 13th-century.
+The management regretfully informs you that Nessie sightings are not guaranteed!

 Adult Price: £24